jsnjack/grm/README.md

 Flags:
   -h, --help           help for grm
       --token string   GitHub API token
+  -v, --verbose        Enable verbose logging
   -y, --yes            Confirm all

+Use "grm [command] --help" for more information about a command.
 ```

 #### How to install specific version of hugo?